shendurelab/MIPGEN/README.md

 Use MIPgen to design custom mip panels for target enrichment of moderate to high complexity DNA targets ranging from 120 to 250bp in size

+To compile MIPgen, you will need a C++ compiler, such as GCC (http://gcc.gnu.org/).
+That's it!
+For running design and analysis, see below for dependencies

 -----
 BUILD MIPGEN
 -----